Understanding Wood Boiler Efficiency and EPA Ratings

 1. If wood boiler efficiency is reported at 99%, it is almost certainly combustion efficiency.
 99% efficiency is likely not indicative of how much heat is being transferred from the fuel water for heating.

 2. There are multiple test methods.
-US test methods will result in lower reported efficiency than European test methods.
+U.S. test methods will result in lower reported efficiency than European test methods.

 3. Using LHV or HHV for fuel will result in greatly different efficiency results.
-Europeans use LHV and the US uses HHV.
-A boiler tested with European methods will have higher efficiency results than the same boiler tested with US test methods.
+Europeans use LHV, and the U.S. uses HHV.
+A boiler tested with European methods will have higher efficiency results than the same boiler tested with U.S. test methods.

 5. Wood boilers tested with actual firewood rather than crib wood should more authentically represent actual field use.